nielsrowinbik/google-home-assistant/README.md

 1. Download the APK from [APKMirror](https://www.apkmirror.com)
 2. Change the file extension from `.apk` to `.zip`
-3. Look around and find the [Lottie]() animations
+3. Look around and find the [Lottie](https://airbnb.design/lottie/) animations and either
-4. Use [this online tool](https://lottie-to-svg.netlify.com) I created to get the static SVG files (support for Lottie animations files is an idea I'm playing with, see #6)
+    1. Use [this online tool](https://lottie-to-svg.netlify.com) I created to get the static SVG files and upload the SVG's to your Home Assistant's `www` folder and reference them in the card configurations (see example above)
-5. Upload the SVG's to your Home Assistant's `www` folder and reference them in the card configurations (see example above)
+    2. Upload the Lottie animation files to your Home Assistant's `www` folder and reference the animations in the card configurations (see [`google-home-grid-tem` configuration options](#google-home-grid-item-configuration-options))

 ## Cards